Berkeley-CS61B/skeleton-sp16/proj1/spec/proj1a.md

  * `public void printDeque()`: Prints the items in the Deque from first to last, separated by a space.
  * `public Item removeFirst()`: Removes and returns the item at the front of the Deque.
 If no such item exists, returns null.
  * `public Item removeLast()`: Removes and returns the item at the back of the Deque.
 If no such item exists, returns null.
  * `public Item get(int index)`: Gets the item at the given index, where 0 is the front, 1 is the next item, and so forth.
 If no such item exists, returns null.
 Must not alter the deque!
-Must be implemented using iteration.

-Your code for both implementations must obey this API exactly!
+Your code must for both implementations (`LinkedListDeque.java` and `ArrayDeque.java`) must include all of these public methods, in addition to any listed below in the section for the respective implementations.

-(Video example)

 ### Linked List Deque
 ####